AghilZadeh/PlateMate/presentation.md

 **Format:** You can use a slide deck or present your work directly in Jupyter Notebook
 - Either format should include at least 3-5 visuals showcasing your data
-- Try to incorporate [iPython Widgets](https://ipywidgets.readthedocs.io/en/latest/) in your notebook to make it more interactive
+- Try to incorporate [iPython Widgets](https://ipywidgets.readthedocs.io/en/latest/) in your notebook to make it more interactive!

 ## Information to Include
 - What are you trying to predict?